-What is symphysis pubis dysfunction and PRGP?
+What is Pelvic girdle pain (PGP) and PRGP?

 Any pain or twinges in pregnancy are a huge worry for mums-to-be, yet most turn out to be totally normal and nothing to worry about.
 Pelvic pain is something one in five women will experience when they are expecting, and for some, it can be quite severe and debilitating.